-February is Black History Month, an annual celebration of achievements by African Americans and other people of color (POC) and a time for recognizing their central role in U.S. history.
-Here at ProtoCAM, we’re taking this opportunity to highlight the impact people of color have had in the 3D printing and additive manufacturing industries, as well as how these industries are working to combat systematic racism.
+Here at ProtoCAM, we’re taking a moment to highlight the impact people of color have had in the 3D printing and additive manufacturing industries, as well as how these industries are working to combat systematic racism.

 Now more than ever, we must reflect upon the history of people of color and resolve to make the future a better place for every person to live and work within.
 Given the systematic racism that has plagued our country and the world at large, and the recent renewal of the Black Lives Matter movement, the manufacturing and additive manufacturing industries have stepped up with statements and action plans to combat racism.